Excel Data and Conversion Settings

 2. String, ISO 8601 (YYYY-MM-DDTHH:mm:ssZ): Converts to ISO 8601 formatted string

-Note: The Date Format feature only work, if you add $date$ as suffix in your Excel Datasheet first row.
+Note: The Date Format feature only work, if you add $date$ as suffix in your Excel/WPS Workbook Datasheet first row.
 Refer to the subsequent example header row.
 Note: Excel can not render Dates before 1900-01-01 as Date format, so you may find that cell be interpreted as String format.
 For instance, if you want to convert the Birthday column to ISO8601 format, you should add $date$ as surfix in the column header, see example below.

 Example Excel sheet